 For example, picture a company with $2 million in current assets, and $1 million in current liabilities.
 Their current ratio would be 2.0.

 Avoid any penny stocks with a current ratio less than or near 1.0.
-Ideally, you'll find investments which boast this value at 2.0 or more - the higher, the better.
+Ideally, you'll find investments that boast this value at 2.0 or more - the higher, the better.

 If a penny stock has $2 million in cash, $500,000 in accounts receivable, and $500,000 in marketable securities (stocks), divided by $4 million in current liabilities, that would generate a quick ratio of 0.75.